tudelft3d/website/education/msctopics/index.md

 - - -

-## Optimizing building mesh designs for computational fluid dynamics using machine learning.
+## Optimizing building mesh designs for computational fluid dynamics using machine learning

 Since one of the major burdens when performing computational fluid dynamic simulations (CFD) is to set up a good mesh, improving the current capabilities to mesh automatically complex geometries would have a large impact for the computational fluid dynamics community.
 This task becomes really essential when geometries are complex, such as high resolution level of detail buildings, and severals hundreds of simulations need to be run to quantify uncertainties.